 DAY 3- Featured guest Speaker Ms. Karen who talked about how to make props for the stories they would read to the children.
 Ms. Karen also helped with sewing.
-The kids sewed 40 Peace Pillows and stamped 1,000 books.
-Later that afternoon, Ms. Lacy talked about public speaking and the importance of communication and team work.
+The kids sewed 40 Aloha Pillows and stamped 1,000 books.
+Later that afternoon, Ms. Lacy talked about public speaking, importance of communication and team work.
 She gave the kids a glimpse of what its like to be a television reporter.

 DAY 4- KDWT provided entertainment (sang, danced, played musical instruments and did a jiu jitsu demonstration) for 12 veterans at the Aging Center at Tripler.
 They also read with and distributed books to 120 preschool children.

 DAY 5- KDWT read with women & children of the Salvation Army Nursery program.
 They also read with the Diamond Head Preschool kids.
 KDWT visited the National Memorial Cemetery of the Pacific (known as Punchbowl).
 There, they placed flowers on the graves of the Mattson Family as well, the graves of the unknown who lost their lives in Pearl Harbor December 7, 1941.